dsb-lab/ENOMAD/README.md

 ## Methods

-Evo‑NOMAD offers two training strategies that differ only in *when* and *how* NOMAD is invoked within the evolutionary loop.
+EA‑NOMAD offers two training strategies that differ only in *when* and *how* NOMAD is invoked within the evolutionary loop.

 ### Pure mode